 After spending a week in Munich, my mom and I wanted to get out of the city and do a day trip to somewhere new.
 We decided to go to Neuschwanstein Castle (the famous castle that inspired Cinderella’s Castle at Walt Disney World) because it’s only a couple hours train ride from Munich, but after speaking with a receptionist at the train station in Munich, she informed us that there was not a wheelchair accessible train that went to Neuschwanstein.

 The Salzburg train station is just a short walk (well, “roll” in my case) from the downtown area with all of the attractions so we were relieved that we didn’t have to try to find a wheelchair accessible taxi.
 We started our day by taking in the sights of the Salzach River, which runs right through the town with a bridge over it separating the two sides of the city.
 From here, you can see how beautiful Salzburg is, with Hohensalzburg Fortress hovering high above as a landmark.

 We started wandering aimlessly, something I usually hate doing as I love a good concrete plan, but the tranquility of Salzburg soothed my punctilious personality.
 Soon, we were at Mirabell Palace and Gardens.
 Wondering what to do in Salzburg?
 Start here.
 We didn’t go inside the palace, but the gardens are worthy enough to explore on their own.
 As a big Sound of Music fan, I was kind of freaking out at the fact that I was in the same gardens where the famous “Do Re Mi” song was filmed.
 The Pegasus fountain is a highlight of the property and is centrally located.
 The Mirabell Gardens left me in awe and it was a perfect place to start our day in Salzburg.

 We went to the desk to see if the tour of the house was accessible, but unfortunately it was not.
 However, we did learn that the Mozart family lived on the third floor for 26 years and Wolfgang Amadeus Mozart was born here on January 27

 Oh, for those of you who don’t know, Mozartkugeln is a candy filled with a hazelnut cream center and then surrounded by pistachio marzipan filling and chocolate.
 They are DELICIOUS (!!!!) and you can find them all over Salzburg.
+Looking for what to do in Salzburg?
+Don’t miss these treats.
 Great… Now I’m craving Mozartkugeln and I’m 5,000 miles away.

 Next, after eating some amazing Wiener Schnitzel and shopping on the Getreidegasse, we made our way to the Salzburg Cathedral.
 This cathedral is huge and is completely wheelchair accessible.
 There is a ramp outside to get into the building and once inside, there is an elevator to go to the second floor with.
 You usually don’t find such accessibility in old cathedrals like this, but it has been rebuilt three times since it’s inception in 767.
 There have been two fires and one bomb attack, but you could never tell it by looking at it.
 Everything about the cathedral is beautiful, but unfortunately my camera didn’t take very good pictures inside.
 They really don’t do it justice at all.